Donald Judd: Mature work

-Judd started using unpainted plywood in the early 1970s, a material the artist embraced for its durable structural qualities, which enabled him to expand the size of his works while avoiding the problem of bending or buckling.
+Judd started using unpainted plywood in the early 1970s, a material he embraced for its durable structural qualities which enabled him to expand the size of his works while avoiding the problem of bending or buckling.
 Plywood had been the staple of his art earlier, but never unpainted.
-He later began using Cor-ten steel in the 1980s for a small number of large-scale outdoor pieces, and by 1989 would create single and multi-part works with the material.
-The Cor-ten works are unique in that they are the only works the artist fabricated in Marfa, Texas.
+In 1972 Judd appointed Peter Ballantine, a former Whitney Independent Study Program student, as the primary fabricator of his plywood works.
+He later began using COR-TEN steel in the 1980s for a small number of large-scale outdoor pieces, and by 1989 would create single and multi-part works with the material.
+The COR-TEN works are unique in that they are the only works the artist fabricated himself in Marfa, Texas.

-The artist began working with enamel on aluminum in 1984, when he commissioned Lehni AG in Switzerland to construct works by bending and riveting thin sheets of the material, a process Judd previously used to create furniture.
+Judd began working with enamel on aluminum in 1984 when he commissioned Lehni AG in Switzerland to construct works by bending and riveting thin sheets of the material, a process Judd previously used to create furniture.
 These pieces were initially created for a temporary outdoor exhibition in Merian Park outside Basel.
 Judd would continue to produce pieces using these techniques through the early 1990s.
-Judd’s work with enamel on aluminum greatly expanded his palette of colors, which had previously been restricted to the colors of anodized metal and Plexiglas, and led to the use of more than two colors in an individual artwork.
+Judd's work with enamel on aluminum greatly expanded his palette of colors (which had previously been restricted to the colors of anodized metal and Plexiglas) and led to the use of more than two colors in an individual artwork.
 Combining a wide range of colors, he used the material to create five large-scale floor pieces and many horizontal wall works in unique variations of color and size.
-Judd’s only known work in granite, an untitled Sierra White granite floor piece from 1978, measures 72 x 144 x 12".
+Judd's only known work in granite, an untitled Sierra White granite floor piece from 1978, measures 72 x 144 x 12".
 The structure is composed of two vertical slabs that rest on the floor, to which the bottom component is conjoined, and the ceiling of the structure extends to the outer edges of the vertical walls.

-In 1990, Judd opened an atelier in an old liquor factory from 1920 at Mülheimer Hafen in Cologne, Germany.
+In 1990, Judd opened an atelier in a 1920s liquor factory at Mülheimer Hafen in Cologne, Germany.